All about Carers Payment for aged care

 Here is more information about current income and asset limits: Income and assets test for Carer Payment – Carer Payment – Services Australia

-Here is more information about who is eligible for Carers Payment: Who can get Carer Payment – Carer Payment – Services Australia
+Here is more information about who is eligible: Who can get Carer Payment – Carer Payment – Services Australia

 Both the carer and the person receiving care must also be Australian residents.